NAI-Hackathon/NAI-Hackathon.github.io/README.md

 # NAI-Hackathon.github.io
-## This is the webpage for NAI's mini-hackathon
+## This is the webpage for NAI's mini-hackathon on May 15, 2023
-More updates pending.
-Hope this works!!!